The Hampsterdance Song: Commercial performance

 Following its release, "The Hampsterdance Song" debuted at the top of the Canadian Singles Chart on July 15, 2000.
 Its initial tenure at number one lasted until August 19, when it lost its peak to the Moffatts' "Bang Bang Boom".
 The following week, it returned to number one, where it stayed for another week until Madonna's "Music" replaced it.
 The song then slowly dropped down the chart, making its final appearance in the top 20 on May 5, 2001.
 In 2001, Nielsen SoundScan ranked it as Canada's 50th-best-selling single of the year.
 It was also a top-40 hit on Canadian radio, rising to number 32 on the RPM 100 Hit Tracks listing on July 31, 2000.

 In the United States, the song first appeared on the Billboard Hot Country Singles & Tracks ranking, debuting at its peak of number 70 on the issue of August 26, 2000.
 On the Maxi-Singles Sales chart, the track debuted at number four, its highest position, on September 2, 2000.
 The single stayed in the top 50 for 37 weeks, until May 19, 2001, when it dropped off the chart from number 47.
+Ten years after its release, on July 22, 2010, the track topped the Billboard Kid Digital Songs chart.
 On Radio Disney, the song was a mainstay throughout 2000.
 In Germany, the single entered the German Singles Chart at number 91 on November 6, 2000.
 Two weeks later, it rose to its peak of number 60, remaining in the top 100 for a further six weeks.
 On Australia's ARIA Singles Chart, "The Hampsterdance Song" stayed in the top 50 for 10 weeks, peaking at number five on March 18, 2001, five weeks after its debut.
 It ended 2001 as Australia's 83rd-most-successful single and earned a gold certification from the Australian Recording Industry Association (ARIA), denoting shipments exceeding 35,000 copies.